TooTallNate/HtmlMedia/README.md

 How to Use
 ----------

-`HtmlMediaFallback` was designed to be a drop-in enhancement, with little or no configuration required by the developer.
-Here's a minimal HTML file, with guaranteed HTML5 media support via `HtmlMediaFallback`:
+`HtmlMedia` was designed to be a drop-in enhancement, with little or no configuration required by the developer.
+Here's a minimal HTML file, with guaranteed HTML5 media support via `HtmlMedia`:

     <!DOCTYPE html>
     <html>